 Most journalists believed that SB 1120, California’s banner housing bill for 2020, was a modest “duplex” bill.
 SB 1120 failed because enough people realized it was a radical experiment to transform single-family homes into 8-unit market-rate rentals.
-(Above, SB 1120 would make single-family streets even more dense than streets in the “Tall and Skinnies” in Redondo Beach: Several units per lot built almost to the lot lines.
-Google Earth photo).
+(Google Earth photo above: SB 1120 would make single-family streets far more dense than these streets in the “Tall and Skinnies” in Redondo Beach: Several units per lot built close to the lot lines.)

 SB 1120’s authors intended to disrupt the way 21M Californians live by ending single-family zoning, but could only achieve this if the public was in the dark.
 Legislators held rushed hearings under cover of COVID-19.

 SB 1120 died at midnight on Aug.
 31, when some hesitant legislators appeared to drag out debate, blowing past a legal deadline and killing the bill.
 It was that close.
 But the forces behind this bad bill are not going away, and we expect yet another plan to crush single-family areas in the next couple of months.
 The copycat bill for 2021 is called SB 9 and it repeats the language of SB 1120 word for word, with an added swipe at public hearings in coastal zones.